utm-cssc/website/content/resources/resume.md

 ### Take the big project classes

-If you did worked hard and did well in a non-trivial project for a 200+ level Computer Science course here at UTM, you likely gained expertise that you can talk about in your resume.
+If you worked hard and did well in a non-trivial project for a 200+ level Computer Science course here at UTM, you likely gained expertise that you can talk about in your resume.